Malta Tanks (Royal Tank Regiment): Role and deployment

-The A Squadron 6 RTR group was made up of 3 officers (Major S D G Longworth, Lt K J H Macdonald and 2Lt J Stiddard and 79 other ranks.
+A Squadron 6 RTR group was made up of three officers (Major S D G Longworth, Lt K J H Macdonald and 2Lt J Stiddard and 79 other ranks.

-On 21 Dec 1942 A Squadron, 6 Royal Tank Regiment amalgamated with the Malta Tank Troop and is referred to was reported as “Malta Tanks” with effect from this date.
+On 21 December 1942 A Squadron, 6 Royal Tank Regiment amalgamated with the Malta Tank Troop and was reported as “Malta Tanks” with effect from this date.
 The whole unit remained under Central Infantry Brigade for administration.
 Malta Tanks was commanded by Major S D G Longworth.
 X Squadron had set sail with 13 A13 Cruiser tanks but five were lost when the ship carrying them struck a mine and sank.
 Other tanks (Valentines) also arrived in 1942.

 The unit never became larger than 19 vehicles and did not see action.
 It spent the war patrolling, boosting morale across central Malta and acting as tugs removing damaged aircraft from runways.

 Equipment

 Malta Tanks was equipped with five types of tank during its time on the Island.